dienvoandpadcojp/dienvoandpadcojp/README.md

 - ⚡ Fun fact: The longest distance I have swum is 10 kilometers (in a pool) and 5 kilometers (in the sea).

-> Change your life today.
-Don't gamble on the future, act now, without delay.
+> The great myth of our times is that technology is communication.
-> - Simone de Beauvoir
+> - Libby Larsen